Spindocker/Spin/README.md

-# dockerviz
+# SpinDocker
-a working title
+A Docker compose visualiser and controller